agentjimlam/Learn-CSS/README.md

 </ul>
 ```

-The nested &ltli&gt elements are descendants of the &ltul&gt element and can be selected with the descendant combinator like so:
+The nested &lt;li&gt; elements are descendants of the &lt;ul&gt; element and can be selected with the descendant combinator like so:

 ```
 .main-list li {